dunisan/OOP.Ass1/README.md

 # OOP.Assignment2
+The project is part of  OOP course.

 In this project we are implementing and practicing the ‘observer’ design pattern.
-We have an admin that holds an UndoableStringBuilder, and we have the members that know what is the status of the string builder.
+We will have an admin that holds an UndoableStringBuilder object, and we have the members that observe the status of the undoableStringBuilder object status.
 The job of the admin is to notify the members in any change of the undoableStringBuilder.
+****
+## Observer design pattern
+Observer is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.
+****
 ## Deeply into the project

+### The classes

-In the project we have 6 classes.
+In the project we have 5 classes.

+* The undoableStringBuilder class:
+*the class was implemented in the first OOP assignment, and adds to the stringBuilder original class - the undo operation

-**for the admin
+For the admin side we have 2 classes:
-1. An interface class called **Sender** - contains all the method that are needed for managing the Undoable String Builder
+* The **sender** interface class
-2. The **GroupAdmin** class that implements the Sender interface - the group admin holds the list of members and the status of the string builder
+* The **GroupAdmin** class that implements the Sender interface

-3. The **GroupAdminTest** - contains tests for the Group Admin class.
-**for the observers(members)
-4. An inteface class called **Member** - contain the update method.
+For the members side we have 2 classes:
+* The **Member** inteface class
-5. The **concreteMember** class that implements the Member interface - that implements the update method for the members (and inheirtace a toString)
+* The **concreteMember** class that implements the Member interface
-6. The **concreteMemberTest** - contains tests for the concreteMember class.

-7. The **UndoableStringBuilder** class

-To get to the UndoableStringBuilder, GroupAdmin, ConcreteMember and the interfaces we will get int /src/main/java/observer To get the tests we will get into src/test/java/observer
+Another important class is the **Tests** class, that provides tests on the methods of the groupAdmin, and concrete member classes.

+***

 ## How to Install and Run the Project
-The project is java wirtten.
+The project is java written.
-For running it you need to download the files, and run it in a java IDE.
+For running it you need to download the pom.Xml file and run it as a project.

+****

 #### licenses
-authors  Daniel Schneiderman && Tuvia Smadar version 1.0 since   2022-28-12
+* authors:  Daniel Schneiderman && Tuvia Smadar
+* version 1.0
+* since   2022-28-12